mars0i/pasta/README.md

 examines nearby snipes and copies the current mushroom size preference of whichever nearby snipe has the most energy.
 If there are no nearby snipes, the s-snipe tries again on the next timestep.
 Once it adopts a preference, an s-snipe's preference never changes.
+The direction in which an s-snipe points--how far up or down it is tilted---indicates the degree of the snipe's preference for large or small mushrooms.

-(For more on cultural transmission biases see e.g. Richerson and Boyd's <em>Not by Genes Alone</em>, University of Chicago Press 2006.)
+(For more on cultural
+transmission biases see e.g. Richerson and Boyd's <em>Not by Genes Alone</em>, University of Chicago Press 2006.)